-OCI are items of income and expense that are not recognized in profit or loss for the year in accordance with PFRSs.
+OCI are items of income and expense that are not recognized in profit or loss for the year in accordance with PFRS Accounting Standards.
 The Company's OCI pertains to reserve for fluctuation in value of FVOCI, remeasurement gains (losses) on pension liability.
-Reserve for fluctuation in value of FVOCI and remeasurement gains (losses) on pension liability cannot be recycled to parent company statement of income in the subsequent period.
+Reserve for fluctuation in value of FVOCI and remeasurement gains (losses) on pension liability cannot be recycled to parent company statements of income in the subsequent period.